 The purpose of having Decision Points before Structures is to prompt clients to think in terms of time.
 Anything your client acquires will, at some point, demand time and attention.
 A good system requires three key things: (1) Who (2) does what, and (3) when?
 In this case, the 'who' could be a person (e.g., the client) or an object (e.g., a computer or a trash can).
 The 'what' helps make up the structures of the system.
 'When' isn't always attached to a time on a clock.
-For example, your client might say, "I need to manage the sticky notes on my desk by lunch."
+For example, your client might say, "I need schedule my doctor appointment by lunch."
 Consider these questions:

-- What tangible resources do you need to create a more sustainable system? - · What do you need these resources to do? - When do you need to complete certain tasks to keep your system working?
+- What tangible resources do you need to create a more sustainable system? - What do you need these resources to do? - When do you need to complete certain tasks to keep your system working?